QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Florian.md

 Having spent close to their entire lives together, Kerosyn, Freya, and Florian are family in all but blood relation.
 Florian is the middle child of the three.

-Florian sees Kerosyn as an annoying younger brother.
+Florian sees Kerosyn as an annoying younger sibling.
 He finds them to be quite irritating, but cherishes them nonetheless and tries to be there for them.
 He is happy to teach Kerosyn whatever they want to learn from him, but Kerosyn's short attention span makes it difficult and sometimes leads to fights.
 The fights tend to be short lived, and despite Kerosyn's obliviousness, they tend to be first to apologize, and Florian is quick to forgive them.
 Usually.

 He sees Freya as a sister, but they treat each other more like workplace colleagues most of the time due to their very different personalities and interests.
 While they may not be outwardly close, he will still defend Freya from anything.
 In theory.
 In reality, she's the one who stands up for him, because he can't come close to matching her absurd levels of confidence.
 Of course, she also enjoys picking on him frequently because of that, much to his chagrin, but he'll always laugh about it later.

 The relationship between these three can sometimes appear more parental than that of siblings due to Kerosyn's childlike nature, though they all reject the idea of that.

+Despite being in regular contact with [[The Sixth Storyteller]], and often in close proximity as well, Florian calls him an ally, but not a friend.
+They work together on many things, but Florian feels that there's something off about him and ignores his attempts to be friendly.
+Proximity to the Storyteller also means being close to [[Leon Van Wolfe]] and [[Mae Seraphine Walker]], both of whom Florian is on much friendlier terms with.

 ### Affiliations

 Being one of the three deities of the Children of the Flame, Florian is very strongly affiliated with them.
 He revels in the ego boost of being worshiped, so he frequently works closely with the organization and even reveals himself to the regular members freely.
-He is in frequent contact with [[The Sixth Storyteller]].
+He is in frequent direct contact with The Sixth Storyteller.

 ## History

-Some of Florian's history pre-[[Era Dira]] is described in [[The Account]].
+Some of Florian's history during [[Era Dira]] is described in [[The Account]].

 ## Trivia